Takeiteazyltd/Aria-Event/UI_UX_TEST_REPORT.md

 ### 🎯 Overall Assessment: **90/100 - EXCELLENT**

-The Aria Event website presents a **cohesive, professional design system** that delivers an exceptional user experience.
+The Photo Style website presents a **cohesive, professional design system** that delivers an exceptional user experience.
 The color palette is sophisticated, animations are purposeful and smooth, responsive design is flawlessly implemented, and component consistency is exceptional.

 ### ✅ Production Readiness: **YES - APPROVED**